cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 {% video local /img/snippets/first-test-click-30fps.mp4 %}

 {% note info %}
 {% fa fa-magic %} You can see IntelliSense in your spec files by adding a single special comment line.
-Read about {% url 'Intelligent Code Completion' intelligent-code-completion#Triple-slash-directives %}.
+Read about {% url 'Intelligent Code Completion' IDE-integration#Triple-slash-directives %}.
 {% endnote %}

 ## {% fa fa-check-square-o %} Step 4: Make an assertion